Helping Your PANS Child or Teen With OCDJul 05, 2021

 When to seek professional help

-Some PANS kids do need professional help with their OCD.
+Some PANS kids and teens do need professional help with their OCD.
 Exposure and Response Prevention (ERP) is a type of Cognitive Behavioral Therapy for OCD has been well-researched and shown to be highly successful.

 Do you have more questions about parenting with PANS?
 If so, you are invited to join my free Facebook group here.